Frequently Asked Questions

 Can my son/daughter play another sport at the same time?

 Yes.
 We believe there is having multi-sport playing experiences throughout the year.
 It can help children become more well-rounded athletes.
 You will need to work with your child’s coach on the specifics of playing on both a Storm team and another sports program.
 Early communication with the coach and advanced planning is critical.
 We use a team app (Team Snap) that allows parents to indicate their availability for all team events.

 It is important to realize that we have full time players who are at every practice and game.
-When a player misses significant practice or playing time, it can be difficult to continue to be competitive with their peers.
-That could impact the ability to make future teams.
+When a player misses significant practice or playing time, it can be difficult to continue to be competitive with their peers., which can impact their ability to make future teams.

-Our teams use local soccer fields in the Loveland area.
-Since Storm is under the umbrella of the Loveland Youth Soccer Association, the Storm teams have access to the same fields that the recreational teams use.
+Our teams use local soccer fields in the Loveland and Milford areas.
+Since FC Storm is under the umbrella of the Loveland Youth Soccer Association, the FC Storm teams have access to the same fields that the recreational teams use.
 Your team’s coach will work with our field scheduler who assigns practice days, times and locations.

 Where are games played?

-Our teams play in two leagues.
-Teams in the Cardinal Premier League play teams from the Cincinnati area.
 Games could be anywhere in the I275 loop.
 Home games are played at Phillips Park or Miami Meadows Park in Milford.
-Teams in the Buckeye Youth Premier Soccer League play teams in the Cincinnati, Dayton and Columbus area so away games could be in any of these locations.
-Home games are played in Phillips Park or Miami Meadows.
+Teams playing at higher levels play in the Cincinnati, Dayton and Columbus areas and beyond, so away games could be in any of these locations.

 Do teams play year-round?